evanodell/parlitools/README.md

 ## Functions and Data

-For more details see [the full documentation](http://docs.evanodell.com/parlitools/).
+For more details see [the full documentation](http://docs.evanodell.com/parlitools/) or the [vignettes](https://docs.evanodell.com/parlitools/articles/).

 ### Included Data

-[`party_colour`](https://docs.evanodell.com/parlitools/reference/party_colour.html) - A tibble with the ID, name and hex code for the official colour of a variety of political parties, taken from Wikipedia.
+`party_colour` - A tibble with the ID, name and hex code for the official colour of a variety of political parties, taken from Wikipedia.
 Includes all political parties with MPs and a number without MPs.
 (Sources: https://en.wikipedia.org/wiki/Wikipedia:Index_of_United_Kingdom_political_parties_meta_attributes, [`mnis::ref_parties()`](https://cran.r-project.org/package=mnis))

-[`bes_2015`](https://docs.evanodell.com/parlitools/reference/bes_2015.html) - A tibble with the British Election Study 2015 Constituency Results Version 2.2.
+`bes_2015` - A tibble with the British Election Study 2015 Constituency Results Version 2.2.
 For information on all the variables in this dataset, see the [bes-2015 vignette](http://docs.evanodell.com/parlitools/articles/bes-2015.html) (Source: http://www.britishelectionstudy.com/data-object/2015-bes-constituency-results-with-census-and-candidate-data/)

-[`ge_2017`](https://docs.evanodell.com/parlitools/reference/ge_2017.html) - A tibble with Great Britain constituencies results from the 2017 general election.
+`ge_2017` - A tibble with Great Britain constituencies results from the 2017 general election.
 This data can be linked to 2011 census information in [`bes_2015`](https://docs.evanodell.com/parlitools/reference/bes_2015.html).

-[`council_data`](https://docs.evanodell.com/parlitools/reference/council_data.html) - A tibble with data on the size of each local council (in terms of councillors), and the party or parties controlling the council.
+`council_data` - A tibble with data on the size of each local council (in terms of councillors), and the party or parties controlling the council.
 (Sources: http://opencouncildata.co.uk/councils.php?model=, http://geoportal.statistics.gov.uk/datasets/464be6191a434a91a5fa2f52c7433333_0).
 Last updated 14 July 2017.

-[`leave_votes_west`](https://docs.evanodell.com/parlitools/reference/leave_votes_west.html) - The percentage of votes cast for leave in the 2016 EU referendum.
+`leave_votes_west`- The percentage of votes cast for leave in the 2016 EU referendum.
 Some constituencies have actual results and others only have estimates by Chris Hanretty; in cases where the actual cote count is known, both the estimates and the actual results are reported.
 (Sources: https://secondreading.uk/brexit/brexit-votes-by-constituency/ http://www.bbc.co.uk/news/uk-northern-ireland-36616830)

 ### Data Retrieval Functions